tajpouria/PWA-Series/README.md

             const store = tx.objectStore("posts");

             store.put(data);
-            return tx.complete; // complete is a property and not a method });
+            return tx.done; // complete is a property and not a method });
         });
         return res;